ledesmablt/spotify-cli/README.md

   pause     Pause playback.
   play      Resume playback.
-  previous  Play the previous song in the queue. status    Describe the current playback session. volume    Control the active device's volume level.
+  previous  Play the previous song in the queue. repeat    Turn repeat on (all/track) or off. save      Save the current track, album, artist, or playlist. shuffle   Turn shuffle on or off. status    Describe the current playback session. volume    Control the active device's volume level.
 ```